SSAGESLabs/PySAGES/README.md

 PySAGES (Python Suite for Advanced General Ensemble Simulations) is a Python implementation of [SSAGES](https://ssagesproject.github.io) with support for GPUs.

-**NOTICE**: This is in early stages of development, expect breaking changes.
+**NOTICE**: This is in early stages of development.
+Expect breaking changes.

 ## Installation